Flat lay photography is a versatile sub-genre of still life.

 Capture your mom working on seedlings, for example.

 If you don’t have a remote shutter release, it could be challenging to photograph your own hands.
 So ask a friend for help!
 Prepare your set and lighting, and ask your model to pose for the shot when everything is in place.
 They would need to pose only for a few minutes, and you’ll get your perfect shot!

 Coffee is my go-to object for any project.
 But it’s also the ideal model for a cool flat lay photo!
 There’s no limit to how you can use coffee as a prime hero of your flat lay.

 Make Up a Character

-First of all, coffee can bring you everywhere.
-A botanist can have a cup of coffee and you can shoot it surrounded by Petri dishes and strange plants.
+Coffee can bring you everywhere.
+A botanist can have a cup of coffee surrounded by Petri dishes and strange plants.

-An artist can drink coffee for inspiration and you’ll get a chance to shoot swathes and pallets in colours of latte and espresso.
+An artist can drink coffee for inspiration next to latte and espresso colour palettes.

 Create a Metaphor